-Source: ABS release on Working Arrangements.
+Source: ABS release on Working Arrangements and LFS detailed release (Table 13).
 There is no definitive measure of casual employment, but the ABS uses information on paid leave entitlements as a proxy for measuring casual employment on the basis that paid sick leave and/or annual leave entitlements are usually reserved for non-casual or permanent employment.
 Hence casual employees defined here as those not entitled to paid leave.
-Data to August 2020.
+Data to August 2021.